KensoDev/kiqit/README.md

 [![Build Status](https://secure.travis-ci.org/KensoDev/perform_later.png)](https://secure.travis-ci.org/KensoDev/perform_later)

 ## Overview
-Perform later is a gem meant to work with the [Resque](http://github.com/defunkt/resque) queue system.
+Perform later is a gem meant to work with the [Sidekiq](http://github.com/defunkt/sidekiq) queue system.

-Usually, when working with Resque, you need separate "Worker" classes and you also need to do `Resque.enqueue` whenever you want to add a task to the queue.
+Usually, when working with Sidekiq, you need separate "Worker" classes and you also need to do `Sidekiq.enqueue` whenever you want to add a task to the queue.

-That can be a real hassle if you are adding Resque to an existing project, it can also add quite a bit of code to your system.
+That can be a real hassle if you are adding Sidekiq to an existing project, it can also add quite a bit of code to your system.

 `perform_later` fills this need, it offers a suite to handle all of your queuing needs, both for Objects and for ActiveRecord models.